romeorizzi/romeorizzi.github.io/classes/MathDec/path/11_2020-04-15/README.md

 This week and the next one we are going to talk about ___NetLogo___:

 If you have followed Prof. Benati's lectures during the mini-course on game theory, you should have already seen NetLogo in action: it's used to model situations and several scenarios using agents-based simulation techniques, in order to analyze possible outcomes.
-During the mini-course you just had a look to what it can do, but why not trying to designing and developing your own models?
+During the mini-course you just had a look to what it can do, but why not trying to design and develop your own models?

 In this first folder you'll find:
 - ___3a_NetLogo-Introduction.pdf___: preliminary concepts about NetLogo and three initial tutorials;